-OSGA also require one student rep to join the School's Graduate Studies Committee that meets each term on Wednesdays of week 5.
+OSGA also requires one student rep to join the School's Graduate Studies Committee that meets each term on Wednesdays of week 5.
 This responsibility rotates between the six teaching units within OSGA.
+In 2020-21 one the MSc Modern South Asian Studies reps fulfilled this role.
 Reps of Modern South Asian Studies should make contact with their counterpart in the relevant unit and pass on any feedback, queries of comments that they or their cohort would like to be considered in this forum.